GoogleCloudPlatform/migrate-to-containers/scripts/README.md

 # Migrate to Containers useful scripts and utilities

-The utility scripts are useful for setting up processing clusters and deployment clsuters and with migrated images.
+The utility scripts are useful for installing common utilities and running assessments.

 ## Table of Contents
-* [Install M2C](install_m2c.sh) - This script creates a GKE with the necessary service account and installs Migrate to Containers on this cluster.
+* [Install M2C CLI container tools](install_container_tools.sh) - This script installs Google Cloud CLI packages which are needed to run M2C CLI on a Google Compute VM.

-* [Add Compute Engine Source](add_ce_source.sh) - This script adds Google Compute Engine as a migration source and creates the necessary service account with required permissions.

 * [Migration Center Discovery Client CLI](assess_mcdc.sh) - The script downloads and runs the migration center discovery client CLI(mcdc) on a Linux vm.